iterative/dvc.org/static/docs/commands-reference/pull.md

 # pull

-Pulls data files to the local workspace from a remote workspace.
+Pulls data files to the local workspace from a remote DVC cache based on relative changes between the two.

 ## Usage